HangarMC/HangarAuth/README.md

 Furthermore, you need to run the spring application in the `api` folder, it provides functionality for avatars.

+You can access all emails that are send via mailslurper @ http://localhost:4436/

 ### Linux Note
 Linux users need to set the `DOCKER_GATEWAY_HOST` environment variable (`DOCKER_GATEWAY_HOST=172.17.0.1`) either in their Run Configuration for the docker-compose file or in their `.bashrc` or `.zshrc` files.